Chrysler Pacifica (minivan): Model years

 Chrysler debuted the new vehicle on January 11, 2016, at the 2016 North American International Auto Show.
 Rather than being named the Town & Country, the new vehicle was branded as the Pacifica.
 The decision to drop the Town & Country brand was made primarily to distinguish the new vehicle from previous iterations; Director of Chrysler brand product marketing Bruce Velisek explained that the Pacifica was meant to "change the entire paradigm of what people know about minivans in the segment".
-Among its differences from the previous Town & Country is a new platform, and a design carrying a sportier appearance inspired by crossovers—a market segment that had cannibalized minivan sales—in an effort to disassociate the vehicle from other minivans with a boxier build.
+Among its differences from the previous Town & Country is a new platform, and a design carrying a sportier appearance inspired by crossovers—a market segment that had cannibalized minivan sales—to disassociate the vehicle from other minivans with a boxier build.
 Chrysler also changed the minivan's sliding doors: they will be aluminum and hands-free, opening automatically when the fob holder waves under them.

 The starting price of the 2017 Pacifica was US$28,595.
 This was US$1,400 less than the starting price of the 2016 Town & Country.
 The base model plug-in hybrid, called "Premium", started at US$41,995 and the high-end "Platinum" model started at US$44,995.

 Plug-in hybrid

 The production of a plug-in hybrid version was the first of its class in the United States, and according to chief engineer Kevin Mets, meant to create an electric vehicle that could feasibly be a family's "primary vehicle".
-The Pacifica Hybrid has a 16 kWh battery pack qualifying it in the US for the full US$7,500 federal tax credit and also to other incentives at the state and local level.
+The Pacifica Hybrid has a 16 kWh battery pack, giving it 33 miles of range under electric power; the vehicle qualifies in the US for the full US$7,500 federal tax credit and also to other incentives at the state and local level.

 In June 2017, Chrysler recalled 1,600 Pacificas to fix the electronics.